 Compensation may also be available through a third-party insurance claim filed with the other entities responsible for the truck or its cargo.
 For instance, the driver may have primary liability insurance to pay for damages suffered by crash victims.
-If you are hit by a truck with no trailer attached, you may be able to file a claim for compensation with a bobtail insurance policy.
+If a truck with no trailer attached hits you, you may be able to file a claim for compensation with a bobtail insurance policy.

 Can Hiring a Lawyer Benefit My Truck Accident Case?

 Our firm handles complex personal injury cases on a regular basis, and we have been doing so for over 30 years.
 We understand Michigan’s complex insurance laws, including the No-Fault Auto Insurance Reform Law, and how it can impact truck accident victims.

-There are many other benefits to working with our trusted attorneys.
-If you hire us, we are prepared to:
+There are many other benefits to working with our trusted truck accident attorneys.
+If you hire us, we can:

 - Fully investigate your accident

-- Pursue claims against all liable parties, such as the truck driver and truck owner, to hold them financially accountable for your injuries
+- Pursue claims against all liable parties, such as the truck driver, truck owner, and trucking company, to hold them financially accountable for your injuries

 - Communicate with the insurance companies and all third parties